Tuesday, 20 June 2017

 Next, I determined the basis for promotion from one category to another based on measurable results through competitive play.

-Finally, I came up with incentives and what I think is the right way to reward those who excel and are able to our perform their peer group.
+Finally, I came up with incentives and what I think is the right way to reward those who excel and are able to outperform their peer group.

 But you might ask, how does this work?